Audiology Services

 Where is the screening done?

-The screening is done in the newborn nursery.
+The screening is done in a dedicated quiet Hearing Screen Room.

 Who does the screening?

-A trained WakeMed staff member or volunteer does the hearing screening.
+A trained WakeMed staff member does the hearing screening.
 An audiologist oversees the Infant Hearing Screening Program.

 When will I receive the test results?